PhilLockett/tfc/README.md

 **USE AT OWN RISK.**

 ## Overview
-This utility checks text files for consistent leading whitespace and line endings.
+This utility checks text files for consistency in the following areas:
+  * leading whitespace
+  * line endings
+  * identifies presence of UTF-8 or ISO/IEC 8859-1 characters
  It can either report on the state of a file or correct inconsistencies depending on the options provided.
+It does not change character encodings (UTF-8 or ISO/IEC 8859-1) but the summary will identify the presence of either.

 To use `tfc` you will need a C++ compiler and 'make' utility installed.